Updated: May 12

 Princes Street Gardens are enjoyed by many locals and visitors alike each year.
 Did you know it used to be a loch?
 Today such a beautiful place to enjoy sitting in the sun, a quick takeaway coffee or even a picnic with views of Edinburgh Castle.
 You would never know by looking at it, that it had a dark history.

-The valley created by glaciers moving from west to east was once open land until 1460, the young King James III ordered defences to be improved on the northside of Edinburgh Castle.
+The valley created by glaciers moving from west to east was once open land until 1460, the young King James III ordered defenses to be improved on the northside of Edinburgh Castle.
 A dam was built and the natural spring created Nor loch in Princes Street Gardens, creating a natural medieval defence along with Edinburgh Castle.
 It was said to be an impassable marsh with its water deeper than the height of a man.
 Later becoming a place for trying witches, a convenient cesspit.
 It wasn't until 1764 that the Loch was mostly drained and was dry enough to start work on North Bridge, joining both the old and new town.

 Nor Loch was developed into private gardens for Princes Street residents, later becoming public.
 In 1846, the railway carved its way through the gardens to what you can see today.